 Proton has flown more than 200 missions and has orbited the Salyut series space stations and the Mir Space station modules.
 It has launched the Ekran, Raduga, and Gorizont series of geostationary communications satellites (which provided telephone, telegraph, and television service within Russia and between member states of the Intersputnik Organization), as well as the Zond, Luna, Venera, Mars, Vega, and Phobos inter-planetary exploration spacecraft.
 The Proton has also launched the entire constellation of Glonass position location satellites.
 All Russian geostationary and interplanetary missions are launched on Proton.
 Approximately 90% of all Proton launches have been the four-stage version.

 The Proton launch vehicle has a long history of outstanding reliability.
 From its first operational launch in 1970 to the present day, Proton has averaged a 92.5% success rate.
-The Proton launch vehicle has a 92% (moving average) success rate over its last 50 launches.
+Today, the Proton launch vehicle has a 92% (moving average) success rate over its last 50 launches.

 The Proton family

 Overall height of the vehicle in either configuration is approximately 61 m (200 ft), while the diameter of the second and third stages, and of the first stage core tank, is 4.1 m (13.5 ft).
 Maximum diameter of the first stage, including the outboard fuel tanks, is 7.4 m (24.3 ft).
 The Block DM fourth stage, when present, has an external diameter of 3.7 m (12.1 ft).
 Total weight of the Proton at launch is approximately 691,500 kg (1,524,000 lbm).